Skip to main content

 Becoming a climate-ready nation that can manage the current impacts of climate change and set its sights on future resilience will not happen in a silo.
 The cumulative work, data, and resources developed by federal agencies, scientific and regulatory bodies, and policymakers can help industries learn and capitalize on opportunities for further innovation.

-• Through a US$85 million investment funded by the Inflation Reduction Act, the NOAA is working to create industry proving grounds that improve risk modelling at climate timescales to support decision-making, and partner with companies on the development of risk models for use in underserved communities.
+• Through a US$85 million investment funded by the Inflation Reduction Act, NOAA is working to create industry proving grounds that improve risk modelling at climate timescales to support decision-making, and partner with companies on the development of risk models for use in underserved communities.

-• In February 2024, the NOAA announced US$3.9 million in awards to help small businesses improve climate resilience in communities across the nation through the ocean-based climate resilience accelerators program.
+• In February 2024, NOAA announced US$3.9 million in awards to help small businesses improve climate resilience in communities across the nation through the ocean-based climate resilience accelerators program.

 Access to the robust data coming out of the insurance industry, as well as the sector’s expertise in modelling risk, can also help create alignment with public entities and inform government policy.
 It also may reveal to the public sector what businesses are most concerned about.